-Chase Sapphire Preferred is my very favorite credit card, because it’s extremely flexible in allowing you to transfer its points to airlines and hotel chains for free travel with no annual fee the first year (it then increases to $95) and a consistently solid 50,000-point bonus offer upon approval.
+Chase Sapphire Preferred is my very favorite credit card, because it’s extremely flexible in allowing you to transfer its points to airlines and hotel chains for free travel and offers a consistently solid 60,000-point bonus offer upon approval with a very reasonable $95 annual fee.

 7 Ways Chase Sapphire Preferred Can Get You FREE Travel